openvswitch/ovs/Documentation/ref/ovsdb.7.rst

     On Windows, listens on a local named pipe, creating a named pipe
     <file> to mimic the behavior of a Unix domain socket.

+pfd:<fd>
+    On Unix-like systems, accepts connections on a socket already listening socket.
+This is useful with service managers that are able to manage sockets such as systemd.

 All IP-based connection methods accept IPv4 and IPv6 addresses.
 To specify an IPv6 address, wrap it in square brackets, e.g.  ``ssl:[::1]:6640``.
 Passive IP-based connection methods by default listen for IPv4 connections only; use